 How are they different from traditional processors?

-Do neuromorphic chips replace existing AI hardware?
+Do they replace existing AI hardware?

-Are neuromorphic systems widely available today?
+Are neuromorphic systems widely available?

 Why are they considered energy efficient?

-Because they process information only when needed, reducing unnecessary computations and lowering power consumption.
+They process information only when needed, reducing unnecessary computations and lowering power consumption.

-Final Thoughts on Neuromorphic Chips for AI
+Final Thoughts on Neuromorphic Chips